kinoute/macos-setup/README.md

 ### terminal.sh

-This [script](scripts/terminal.sh) sets Zsh as your default shell (after installing it through the script `brew.sh`).
+This [script](scripts/terminal.sh) sets Zsh as your default shell if you installed it through the script `brew.sh`).
 It will install the Oh-My-Zsh framework as well and useful plugins like syntax highlighting, auto-suggestions, and nice terminal font.

-It will also install useful VIM plugins, load some nice iTerm2 preferences and copy a few configuration files for `screen`, `wget` or `conda`.
+Also, It will install useful VIM plugins, load some nice iTerm2 preferences and copy a few configuration files for `screen`, `wget` or `conda`.

 ## Credits